 An incident is defined under the Project Approval as a set of circumstances that causes or threatens to cause material harm, and/or breaches or exceeds the limits of performance measures/criteria.
 Material harm to the environment is defined under the Project Approval as involving actual or potential harm to the health or safety of human beings or to the environment that is not trivial.
-This definition excludes "harm" that is authorised under the Project Approval (e.g., the Environmental Protection License).
+This definition excludes "harm" that is authorised under the Project Approval or any other statutory approval (e.g., the Environmental Protection License).